zkxs/stationeers/notes/atmospherics.md

 Active vents autoignite at 300C, like most devices.
 That's far too low for use in a pressure cooker room.
 However, the second condition for autoignition is 10MJ of energy in the room, which cannot be reached unless the room is above 368.55 kPa.
 So as long as you keep the pressure below that point it doesn't matter how hot the room gets: it won't spontaneously combust (unless sparked).

+**EDIT**: Now that steam is a gas that exists, the new save limit if there can be steam in your atmosphere is only 144.35 kPa

 ### Math Zone

 If you're curious where the hell I got that magical "368.55 kPa" number from, here's the math: